Kursatkeskin96/Kursatkeskin96/README.md

 Welcome to my GitHub profile!

-I am a self-taught front-end developer with a passion for creating dynamic and engaging user experiences.
-My expertise lies in HTML, CSS, and JavaScript, and I am currently expanding my skills in React JS.
-My goal is to become a proficient front-end developer and to continue learning new technologies and techniques to improve my skills.
+ I'm a front-end developer based in Manchester.
+My expertise lies in crafting interactive and user-friendly interfaces using React and Next.js.
+I'm dedicated to staying up-to-date with the latest in the tech world, always eager to learn new technologies and expand my knowledge.
+This is how I ensure I'm at the forefront of industry trends and bring fresh insights to every project.
+I take pride in creating responsive, pixel-perfect designs that ensure a seamless user experience across all devices.

 On my profile, you'll find a variety of projects that showcase my development abilities and my passion for creating clean, efficient code.
 Feel free to take a look around and leave any feedback or suggestions.
 I am open to any opportunity to learn and improve my skills.